DUNE-DAQ/daq-buildtools/docs/README.md

 # DUNE DAQ Buildtools

-The toolset to simplify the development of DUNE DAQ packages
+`daq-buildtools` is the toolset to simplify the development of DUNE DAQ packages.
+It provides environment and building utilities for the DAQ Suite.

 ## System requirements